paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-053-machine-guns-destructive-devices-and-certain-other-firearms.md

 <a id="section-5847"></a>
 ## § 5847.
 Effect on other laws

-Nothing in this chapter shall be construed as modifying or affecting the requirements of section 414 of the Mutual Security Act of 1954, as amended, with respect to the manufacture, exportation, and importation of arms, ammunition, and implements of war.
+Nothing in this chapter shall be construed as modifying or affecting the requirements of section 38 of the Arms Export Control Act ([22 U.S.C.
+2778](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2778&num=0&edition=prelim)), as amended, with respect to the manufacture, exportation, and importation of arms, ammunition, and implements of war.

 ### Statutory Notes

-#### References in Text
-Section 414 of the Mutual Security Act of 1954, as amended, referred to in text, was classified to [section 1934 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1934&num=0&edition=prelim), Foreign Relations and Intercourse, and was repealed by section 212(b)(1) of Pub.
-L. 94–329, title II, 90 Stat.
-745. Section 212(b)(1) of Pub.
-L. 94–329, also provided that any reference to section 414 of the Mutual Security Act of 1954 shall be deemed to be a reference to section 38 of the Arms Export Control Act.
-Section 38 of the Arms Export Control Act is classified to [section 2778 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2778&num=0&edition=prelim).

 #### Prior Provisions
 A prior section 5847, act Aug.
 16, 1954, ch.
 736, 68A Stat.
 726, related to regulations which the Secretary or his delegate may prescribe, prior to the general revision of this chapter by Pub.
 L. 90–618.

+#### Amendments
+2018—Pub.
+L. 115–141 substituted “section 38 of the Arms Export Control Act ([22 U.S.C.
+2778](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2778&num=0&edition=prelim))” for “section 414 of the Mutual Security Act of 1954”.

 <a id="section-5848"></a>